notlin4/notlin4/README.md

 # Hi there! 👋

 I'm notlin4, a Minecraft mod translator from Taiwan.
-I translate mods into traditional Chinese (Taiwan) and write documentation in English.
+I translate mods into traditional Chinese (Taiwan).

 ## Contact Me